JunhaoW3/tp/docs/UserGuide.md

 #### <font color=#5a9f68>2.1.4 Listing archive clients : `archivelist`</font>

-Displays a list of all archived clients in FinHub.
+Displays a list of all archived (not currently contacting) clients in FinHub.

 Format: `archivelist`